kumagai-group/pydefect/docs_rst/tutorial.rst

 and no directories are newly created.
 This is a fail-safe treatment so as not to delete the calculated directories by mistake.
-If you really want to overwrite the directories, you can use the `--force_overwrite` option.
+If you really want to overwrite the directories, you can use the :code:`--force_overwrite` option.

-In each directory, we can find the `defect_entry.json` file, containing information about a point defect obtained before the first-principles calculations.
+In each directory, we can find the :code:`defect_entry.json` file, containing information about a point defect obtained before the first-principles calculations.
-To see summary of `defect_entry.json`, type
+To see summary of :code:`defect_entry.json`, type

 ::